apostrophecms/apostrophe-documentation/modules/README.md

 # Module Reference

 Every Apostrophe site is made up of modules.
-You can browse the complete list at left.
+You can browse the complete list at left..

 ## Overview